MicrosoftDocs/azure-docs/articles/backup/backup-azure-sap-hana-database-troubleshoot.md

     - If you discover and protect the new databases, you'll start seeing duplicate active databases in the portal.
 To avoid this, [Stop protection with retain data](sap-hana-db-manage.md#stop-protection-for-an-sap-hana-database) for the old databases.
 Then continue with the remaining steps.
     - Discover the databases to enable backup
     - Enable backups on these databases
-    - The already existing backed up databases (from the deleted VM) will continue to be stored in the vault (with their backups being retained according to the policy)
+    - The already existing backed-up databases (from the deleted VM) will continue to be stored.
+This will be in the vault (with their backups being retained according to the policy)

 ### Scenario 2